ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_user_module.rst

 ----------
 :Removed in collection release after 2022-06-01
 :Why: Updated modules released with more functionality
-:Alternative: Use platform-specific "[netos]_interfaces" module
+:Alternative: Use platform-specific "[netos]_user" module

 Synopsis
 --------
-- This module provides declarative management of Interfaces on network devices.
+- This module provides declarative management of the local usernames configured on network devices.
+It allows playbooks to manage either individual usernames or the aggregate of usernames in the current running config.
+It also supports purging usernames from the configuration that are not explicitly defined.